Robust Development Methodologies - SW Quality

 tool by entering:

-// use cloc (note: "Application" is the folder in which you put your own application)
+// use cloc (note: "blinky" is the folder in which you put your own application)

 Afterwards, check out what clang-format does.
 For doing so, first create a